Coat of arms of Glasgow: Symbolism

 The tree referred to in this poem is depicted as an oak tree in the coat of arms, but popular versions of the story refer to a hazel branch.
 The story goes that he was once left in charge of watching a holy fire by Saint Serf, but the fire was put out by some other boys jealous of St. Mungo after he fell asleep.
 Upon awakening, St. Mungo was able to miraculously light a new fire from the tree branch.

 The bird referred to in the poem is a robin which was tamed by St. Mungo's teacher, St. Serf which was revived by St. Mungo after it was killed by some of his classmates.

 Three fish are depicted in the coat of arms, each with a ring in its mouth.
 This references the story St. Mungo being able to retrieve a lost golden ring belonging to Queen Languoreth of Strathclyde from the mouth of a fish fished from the River Clyde.

 The bell is an item which may have been given to St. Mungo by the Pope, but this is not known for sure.
 In any case St. Mungo's bell was a notable institution in Glasgow.
 The bell no longer exists, with a replacement having been purchased in 1641.

 St. Mungo himself also appears on the coat of arms as the crest above the imagery described above, with his hand raised as if to give a benediction.

 Motto on the Glasgow coat of arms

 The motto depicted on the coat of arms is "Let Glasgow Flourish".
-The motto was registered at the Court of the Lord Lyon in 1866, and is a shortened version of the phrase "Lord, let Glasgow flourish by the preaching of the word and praising thy name".
+The motto was registered at the Court of the Lord Lyon in 1866, and is a shortened version of the phrase "Lord, let Glasgow flourish through the preaching of thy word and praising thy name".
 St. Mungo is said to have said this within one of his sermons.